 Funding Accelerated Equipage of Aircraft

 The FAAC recommended that the Federal Government undertake a significant financial investment to achieve extensive public benefits through the accelerated NextGen equipage of commercial and general aviation aircraft.
-This public-private partnership should focus on equipping aircraft and training staff to use the key NextGen technology and operational capabilities, including Performance based Navigation and ADS–B.
+This public-private partnership should focus on equipping aircraft and training staff to use key NextGen technology and operational capabilities, including Performance based Navigation (PBN) and Automatic Dependent Surveillance–Broadcast (ADS-B).

 Delivering the benefits of NextGen

-The FAAC wanted to support the FAA’s progress with NextGen and encourage these efforts to continue.
-NextGen is a comprehensive overhaul of America’s National Airspace System to make air travel more convenient and dependable, while ensuring flights are as safe, secure and hassle-free as possible.
-Recognizing how imperative NextGen is for the continued health of U.S. aviation, the FAAC encouraged the Secretary to support the FAA in delivering the operational capabilities, procedures, and approvals necessary for operators and the public to benefit from NextGen as quickly as possible.
+NextGen is a comprehensive overhaul of America’s National Airspace System (NAS) to make air travel more convenient and dependable, while ensuring flights are as safe, secure and hassle-free as possible.
+Recognizing that NextGen is imperative for the continued health of U.S. aviation, the FAAC encouraged the Secretary to support the FAA in delivering the operational capabilities, procedures, and approvals necessary for operators and the public to benefit from NextGen as quickly as possible.
 The FAAC highlighted three areas in particular: Improving the environmental review process; developing a best equipped, best served program; and leveraging the operations of the early adopters of Performance Based Navigation (PBN) or Automatic Dependent Surveillance-Broadcast (ADS-B).

-The FAA initiated a series of reviews to identify opportunities for improving the environmental review process.
-Immediate improvements have been made, including the issuance of guidance memos on categorical exclusions for certain procedural actions, and preparing concise, focused environmental assessments.
-Other improvements are in progress, such as a re-engineered environmental review process for new flight procedures.
+In response to the FAAC, the FAA initiated a series of reviews to identify opportunities for improving the environmental review process.
+Immediate improvements have been made, including the issuance of guidance memos on categorical exclusions for certain procedural actions, and preparation of concise, focused environmental assessments.
+The FAA is finalizing an environmental pre-screening filter that will better assist the agency in determining the applicability of categorical exclusions for new air traffic procedures.

-The FAA is developing the NextGen NEPA Plan, a systematic plan for more effective and efficient compliance with NEPA, the National Environmental Policy Act.
-NEPA requires all agencies of the Federal Government to ensure that accurate and high quality environmental information is available to public officials and citizens before Federal decisions are made or actions taken that may affect the environment.
-The FAA has established a NEPA web site to make environmental review policy and guidance more accessible to stakeholders.
+The FAA briefed the NextGen Advisory Committee, its principal industry advisory group, on NextGen environmental review requirements and the development of the NextGen NEPA Plan, a systematic plan for more effective and efficient compliance with NEPA, the National Environmental Policy Act.
+NEPA requires all Federal agencies to ensure that accurate and high quality environmental information is available to public officials and citizens before they make Federal decisions or take actions taken that may affect the environment.
+The FAA has established a NEPA web site to make environmental review policy and guidance more accessible to stakeholders, and enhanced Air Traffic environmental screening tools for PBN procedure development to facilitate early and efficient identification of environmental impacts.

 In early 2013, JetBlue will begin flying the northeast offshore and Gulf routes (the latter dedicated to ADS-B aircraft), reducing delays and saving fuel during severe weather events, times of heavy congestion, or when radar service is interrupted.
 JetBlue will provide data to the FAA on the performance and operational benefits of ADS-B for affected aircraft.

-The FAA also is working to enhance NextGen planning, which was highlighted by the FAAC.
-NextGen cannot be realized by government’s actions alone; many operational improvements are dependent on complementary planning and investment by the users of the NAS.
+The FAA also is working to enhance NextGen planning, another area that was highlighted by the FAAC.
+NextGen cannot be realized by government’s actions alone; many operational improvements depend on complementary planning and investment by the users of the NAS.
 To aid in this joint planning, the FAA has worked to enhance its NextGen planning documentation.
-In March 2011, the agency published its annual update to the NextGen Implementation Plan, which details the mid-term operational vision, the status of current implementation progress and results, and an overview of the NextGen work plan through the mid-term.
-The Plan and other supporting information are available at www.faa.gov/nextgen.
+The agency publishes its update to the NextGen Implementation Plan annually in March.
+The Plan details the mid-term operational vision, the status of current implementation progress and results, and an overview of the NextGen work plan through the mid-term.
+The Plan and other supporting information are available at www.faa.gov/nextgen/implementation.

-The FAA continues to update its NextGen Segment Implementation Plan (NSIP), the detailed internal document that captures the complete work plan for implementing NextGen operational improvements.
-The Agency intends to revise its plans for Segment Alpha (improvements scheduled for introduction from 2013 to 2015) by the end of the fiscal year.
-It will complete the first version of Segment Bravo (improvements scheduled for introduction from 2016 to 2018) by the end of the calendar year.
+The FAA continues to update its NAS Implementation Plan (NSIP), the detailed internal document that captures the complete work plan for implementing operational improvements through 2015 (Segment Alpha).
+This latest version of the NSIP includes a high-level description of operational changes that the FAA expects to implement between 2016 and 2020 (Segment Bravo).
+In addition to outlining improvements being made during the mid-term, this version of the NSIP begins to incorporate Operational Sustainments, which are activities to sustain NAS services, e.g., technical refreshments or Service Life Extension Programs.
 This work plan, which is intended for internal agency use, is summarized publicly in the NextGen Implementation Plan.
 Successful planning as represented by the detailed NSIP document is highly dependent on known, stable funding.

 - Automatic Dependent Surveillance-Broadcast